Assistant Vice President jobs at Cincinnati Children's Hospital Medical Center - 633 jobs

 * Facilitating world-class clinical and educational programming

-* Assesses the quality of teaching by faculty, assuring professionalism.
+* Assessing the quality of teaching by faculty, assuring professionalism

-* Promotes continuing education programs for professionals, including hospital teaching rounds and lectures.
+* Promoting continuing education programs for professionals, including teaching rounds and lectures

-* In conjunction with the clinical fellowship training director and other key stakeholders, is
+* Planning, developing, administering, and evaluating the interdisciplinary professional education programs in conjunction with the clinical fellowship training directors and other key stakeholders

-* Overseeing educational/training programs and ensuring effective mentorship and guidance of trainees.
+* Overseeing educational/training programs and ensuring effective mentorship and of trainees

 Advocacy